lml/commontator/README.md

 2. Views

+  In the following instructions, `commontable` is an instance of a model that `acts_as_commontable`.

   Add the following line to any erb view where you would like to display comments:

   ```erb
   <%= commontator_thread(commontable) %>
   ```

-  Where commontable is an instance of some model that acts_as_commontable.
+  This will create a link in the view that the user will be able to click to display the comment thread.

   Note that model's record must already exist in the database, so do not use this in new.html.erb, _form.html.erb or similar.
   We recommend you use this in the model's show.html.erb.

 3. Controllers

+  By default, the `commontator_thread` function only links to the desired comment thread.
-  Instead of linking to the thread, you might want to have the thread display right away when the corresponding view page is loaded.
-  If that's the case, add the following to the controller action that displays the view where the thread is located:
+  If you want, instead, to have the thread display right away when the corresponding view page is loaded, just add the following function call to the controller action that displays the view in question:

   ```ruby
   commontator_thread_show(commontable)
   ```

+  Note that the call to `commontator_thread` in the view is still necessary in either case.

-  Note that the above method also checks the current user's read permission on the thread.
+  The `commontator_thread_show` method checks the current user's read permission on the thread and will raise an exception if the user is not allowed to read it according to the configuration options in the initializer.
-  It will raise a SecurityTransgression if the user is not allowed to read the thread.
+  It is up to you to ensure that this method is only called if the user is authorized to read the thread.
-  You can specify the proc that determines which users are allowed to read which threads in the initializer.

 That's it!
 Commontator is now ready for use.